DiaconuDana/Proiecte/manual_testing_Jira_Carrefour_E-commerce_App.md

 ### 1.4 Test Design
-Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here (inserati linkul catre fisierul cu testele, in format pdf, word sau csv)
+Functional test cases were created in Zephyr Squad based on the analysis of the specifications.<br>
+The test cases can be accessed [here](https://github.com/DiaconuDana/Proiecte/blob/main/Jira_TestCases.pdf).

 ### 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins: